3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_04/rails/rails-resources-and-routing.md

 * Identify the role a router (`routes.rb`) plays in the Rails MVC model.
 * Create routes for individual pages in Rails.
 * Use resources to define routes for a RESTful controller.
-* Use rake routes to display RESTful routes.
+* Use rails routes to display RESTful routes.
 * Implement route names in Rails link helpers.
 * Implement nested routes in a Rails application.
 * Describe how path helpers work for nested routes.